chitinlink/chitinlink.github.io/_sides/about.md

 I also watch cartoons / western animation sometimes.
 I've finished these:

 - Adventure Time
-- Steven Universe
-  - Steven Universe: The Movie
-  - Steven Universe Future
+- Steven Universe (& Movie & Future)
 - Star vs. the Forces of Evil
 - Wakfu: The Animated Series (Seasons 1 & 2)
 - She-Ra and the Princesses of Power
-- Over the Garden Wall
+- Over the Garden
+- The Owl House
+- Gravity Falls

 I'm planning to watch:

 - Wakfu: The Animated Series (Season 3)
 - My Little Pony: Friendship Is Magic (We'll see how much)
+- Infinity Train
-- The Owl House
+- Amphibia
-- Gravity Falls <small>(I got close to but didn't finish it, so I want to rewatch it)</small>
 </details>

 <details markdown="1"><summary>Podcasts</summary>
 I listen to podcasts in my commute and when I'm doing chores or mindless tasks.

-Right now I'm listening to [Wolf 359](https://www.wolf359.fm/).

 I also listen to [Abnormal Mapping](https://www.abnormalmapping.com/abnormal-mapping/) occasionally.